jonathan-odonnell/milestone-project-4/README.md

 - Information in the Toronto itinerary was from [Destination Toronto](https://www.destinationtoronto.com).
 - The information in the Toronto itinerary was from [Visit Montréal](https://www.mtl.org).
 - The information in the Toronto itinerary was from [Tourism Vancouver](https://www.tourismvancouver.com).
-- The information in the Miami activities was from[Miami and Miami Beach Guide](https://www.miamiandbeaches.com).
+- The information in the Miami activities was from [Miami and Miami Beach Guide](https://www.miamiandbeaches.com).
 - The information in the New York itinerary was from [Visit the USA](https://www.visittheusa.co.uk/destination/new-york-city) and [The Travel](https://www.thetravel.com/10-day-itinerary-new-york).
 - The information in the Hawaii activities was from [Go Hawaii](https://www.gohawaii.com).
 - The information in the Los Angeles itinerary was from [Discover Los Angeles](https://www.discoverlosangeles.com).